LUVCELEBS

 Olivia Isabel Rodrigo (born February 20, 2003) is an American singer-songwriter and actress.
 She first became known for starring on the Disney Channel series Bizaardvark (2016–2019) and the Disney+ series High School Musical: The Musical: The Series (2019–2022).
 Shifting focus onto her recording career, Rodrigo signed with Geffen Records to release her 2021 single, "Drivers License", which peaked atop the US Billboard Hot 100 and raised her to international prominence.
 Her debut studio album, Sour (2021), was released in May of that year; it spawned her second number-one song, "Good 4 U", and won her three Grammy Awards.
 The documentary Olivia Rodrigo: Driving Home 2 U followed in 2022, which chronicles the creative process of Sour.
 The following year, she released her second studio album, Guts (2023).

-Olivia Isabel Rodrigo[1] was born on February 20, 2003,[2] in Murrieta, California, to Jennifer, a school teacher, and Chris, a family therapist.[3][4][5]
+Olivia Isabel Rodrigo[1] was born on February 20, 2003,[2] at the Rancho Springs Medical Center in Murrieta, California, to Jennifer, a school teacher, and Chris, a family therapist.[3][4][5]
 An only child,[4] she grew up in neighboring Temecula.[6]
 Rodrigo was born half-deaf in her left ear.[7]
 Rodrigo is half-Filipina and identifies as Filipino American.[8][9][10]
 Her paternal grandparents and great-grand parents emigrated from the Philippines, and her family follows Filipino traditions and cuisine.[9][11]
 Her mother has German and Irish ancestry.[4][12]
 She grew up listening to her parents' favorite alternative rock music, such as the bands No Doubt, Pearl Jam, the White Stripes, and Green Day.[13]

 In February 2019, she was cast in the starring role of Nini Salazar-Roberts on the Disney+ series High School Musical: The Musical: The Series, which premiered in November of that year.[27]
 Rodrigo was praised for her performance,[28][29] with Joel Keller from Decider describing her as "especially magnetic".[30]
 For the series, Rodrigo wrote and performed the promotional single "All I Want", released in November 2019.[31][32]
 She left the show at the end of its third season to focus on her music career.[33]